 - At the end of each match, both captains need to verify and initial the scores.

-- Jump serves not allowed in Friendship and Silver Divisions.
+- Jump serves not allowed in Fun Division (except Juniors players).

-- Playoffs: All teams will advance to single elimination playoffs.
+- Playoffs: In Fun Division, top 2 teams in each pool will advance to playoffs, in Competitive Division, all teams will advance to single elimination playoffs.

 - LOSING TEAMS MUST REFEREE THE NEXT ROUND OF PLAYOFFS!!